- Chart

 Goal

-To track the performance of the S&P Developed Ex-U.S. Small Cap Index, providing investors with access to small-capitalization companies in developed markets outside of the United States.
+To provide investors with a cost-effective way to gain exposure to small-capitalization stocks in developed markets outside the United States.

 Investment Approach and Strategy